vuhung16au/chatgpt/ChatGPT-Quadratic-Equation-Solver.md

 # Overview

-ChatGPT can solve quadratic equations.
+ChatGPT can write a Java program using OOP, with junit test code to solve quadratic equations.

 # Thoughts